anshulkhare7/productivity-tools/README.md

 ## Self Control (Mac)

 It allows you to keep the distraction away.
 Currently available for only Mac.

+## Scroll Reverser (Mac)

+With Macbook's natural scrolling on trackpad, it becomes a problem when you connect a mouse.
+[Scroll Reverser](https://pilotmoon.com/scrollreverser/) allows you to set scrolling direction per device, i.e. you can keep the natural scrolling direction for track pad and reverse it for mouse.

 ## Tiddly Wiki